rocketshipapps/adblockfast/assets/opera/chrome/ITEM.md

 **Single purpose:**

-Adblock Fast filters unwanted web content and tracking out.
+Adblock Fast filters unwanted web content and tracking.

 **`browsingData` justification:**

-Users may delete historical tracking data.
+Browser tracking data can optionally be deleted.

 **`contextMenus` justification:**

-Users may hide unfiltered elements.
+Unfiltered HTML elements can optionally be hidden.

 **`cookies` justification:**

-Users may clear historical cookies.
+Browser cookies can optionally be deleted.

 **`gcm` justification:**

-Relevant notifications may be shown.
+Notifications may infrequently be shown.

 **`notifications` justification:**

-Relevant notifications may be shown.
+Notifications may infrequently be shown.

 **`storage` justification:**

-Filtering options are written to local storage.
+Filter settings are persisted in local storage.

 **`tabs` justification:**

-Loaded tabs are iterated to prevent first-party requests from getting filtered.
+Loaded tabs are iterated through to prevent same-origin requests from being filtered.

 **`unlimitedStorage` justification:**

-Filtering options are written to local storage.
+Filter settings are persisted in local storage.

 **`webNavigation` justification:**

-The filtering status of each requested webpage is indicated.
+The filtering status of each requested page is indicated.

 **`webRequest` justification:**

-Content is filtered by intercepting HTTP requests.
+Content is filtered by intercepting web requests.

 **`webRequestBlocking` justification:**

-Content is filtered by intercepting HTTP requests.
+Content is filtered by intercepting web requests.

 **Host permission justification:**

-Content is filtered by intercepting all HTTP requests and by injecting CSS and JS into all webpages.
+Content is filtered by intercepting all requests and injecting CSS and JS into all pages.

 **Privacy policy:** https://www.iubenda.com/privacy-policy/216992